Cycling in the City

 Max Capacity: 10 riders

-• This tour will take in the near east side neighborhood known as Poletown because of its ethnic heritage.
+• One weekend only!
+This tour will take in the near east side neighborhood known as Poletown because of its ethnic heritage.
 The group will visit several churches, including St. Stanislaus, St. Hyacinth, St. Albertus, and Sweetest Heart of Mary -- and learn about its overall history including depopulation, urban agriculture, and the legacy of the Poletown Plant.

 Ride Distance: 12 miles